- Article 1. The Bylaws of the Huerfano County Federal Mineral Lease District

 The name of the district.
 The number of directors (3 or more, must be an odd number) C.R.S § 30-20-1304(2)

 Once a resolution is adopted by a county, the clerk of that county must transmit a certified copy of that resolution to the Executive Director of the Department of Local Affairs.
-C.R.S § 30-20-1304(4)
+C.R.S § 30-20-1304(4)2.
+How are an FML District’s boundaries determined?

 The boundaries of an FML District at minimum should include all unincorporated area of the county creating the FML District.
 The boundaries of any municipalities can also be included within the district.
 Statute does not specify if/how areas outside a county can be included into a district (see Question 5); we would suggest

 consulting with an attorney to discuss extraterritorial boundaries.
-HB 11-1218 Colorado Legislative Council Fiscal Note
+HB 11-1218 Colorado Legislative Council Fiscal Note3.
+How is a municipality included in an FML District?

 A municipality can be included within an FML District by decision of the BOCC within the resolution creating the district.
 C.R.S § 30-20-1304(2)(c)